gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/machining.rst

   Sketching will not cut it when building custom robots.
 * Another barrier is that prototyping with fully custom systems is almost always much slower than using kit parts.
-  This is because the full CAD process takes time, and fabrication/getting parts fabricated by a shop or sponsor is another lengthy process.
+  The full CAD process takes time, and fabrication/getting parts fabricated by a shop or sponsor is another lengthy process.
   Notwithstanding those two factors,